huypham102110/Carbon-Emission-Analysis/README.md

 | USA          | 518381    |
 | South Korea  | 186965    |

+Conclusion:
+Spain leads, likely due to large-scale renewable energy projects.
+Germany and Japan are significant contributors, given their industrial sectors.

 ### 6. What is the trend of carbon footprints (PCFs) over the years?
 ```sql
 SELECT year, SUM(carbon_footprint_pcf) AS total_PCF